tcsuk/hudm5001/README.md

 |[73,77)	| C|
 |[70,73)	| C-|
 |<70	| F|

+## AI/ChatGPT
+Intellectual honesty is vital for an academic community and for the fair evaluation of your work by teaching staff.
+All work submitted in this course must be your own or that of your group, completed in accordance with the University’s academic policies.
+You should not engage in unauthorized collaboration or make use of ChatGPT or any other AI composition software to complete any of the course assignments.

 ## Services for Students with Disabilities
 The College will make reasonable accommodations for persons with documented disabilities.
 Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities for information about registration (166 Thorndike Hall).
 Services are available only to students who are registered and submit appropriate documentation."
 As your instructor, I am happy to discuss specific needs with you as well.